Get a free, no obligation personal loan quote with rates as low as 9.99%

 If Your Credit Card Balances Fluctuate

 How much credit you use compared to your available limit may also cause your credit scores to fluctuate.
 If your credit card balance changes on a monthly basis, you may see a change in your scores because of this.
+This is known as your credit utilization ratio.

-The Different Scoring Models
+The Scoring Model Used

 The effect that certain information has on your credit scores can diminish as time passes.
 This means that your credit scores may fluctuate because a late payment or account in collections no longer carries as much weight in the calculation of your scores.